 When a story spans decades, it is often not possible for the one actor to play the same character throughout.
 Heavy make-up might just let the 30 year old play 90, but never 10.
 Instead, multiple actors are used for the same role.

-will usually be credited as playing 'Young Mr X' or 'Old Ms Y'.
+A time-shifted actor will usually be credited as playing 'Young Mr X' or 'Old Ms Y'.

 Differentiated from the other actor replacement tropes

 by the passage of long stretches of story-internal time.
 If those long stretches of time have to pass during a short stretch of footage, an Age Cut